PySide6.QtUiTools.QUiLoader

 Creates a new widget with the given parent and name using the class specified by className.
 You can use this function to create any of the widgets returned by the availableWidgets() function.

 The function is also used internally by the QUiLoader class whenever it creates a widget.
-Hence, you can subclass QUiLoader and reimplement this function to intervene process of constructing a user interface or widget.
+Therefore, you can subclass QUiLoader and reimplement this function to intervene in the process of constructing a user interface or widget.
 However, in your implementation, ensure that you call QUiLoader ‘s version first.

 Return type: